-The following building separation requirements apply to attached house buildings in RA-5 and RA-8 districts.
-For the purpose of these provisions, the front and rear faces are those exterior building walls generally perpendicular to the party walls between dwelling units and the side face is the exterior building wall that is generally perpendicular to the building's front and rear faces.
+The following building separation requirements apply to all attached house buildings on sites containing 2 or more attached house buildings.
+For the purpose of these provisions, the front and rear faces are those exterior building walls generally perpendicular to the party (or abutting) walls between dwelling units and the side face is the exterior building wall that is generally perpendicular to the building's front and rear faces.

-- 27-9.20-A. Building setbacks must be provided as required by the applicable zoning district requirements. - 27-9.20-B. Buildings that are front face to front face, rear face to rear face, or front face to rear face must be separated by a distance of at least 60 feet. - 27-9.20-C. Buildings that are side face to front face or rear face must be separated by a distance of at least 40 feet. - 27-9.20-D. Buildings that are side face to side face must be separated by a distance of at least 20 feet. - 27-9.20-E. Buildings may not exceed 250 feet in length along any elevation.
-51
+- 27-9.20-A. Building setbacks must be provided as required by the applicable zoning district requirements. - 27-9.20-B. Buildings that are front face to front face, rear face to rear face, or front face to rear face must be separated by a distance of at least 60 feet. - 27-9.20-C. Buildings that are side face to front face or rear face must be separated by a distance of at least 40 feet. - 27-9.20-D. Buildings that are side face to side face must be separated by a distance of at least 20 feet.

+27-9.20-E. Buildings may not exceed 250 feet in length along any elevation.
+56